-I had a hunch that if we could translate lessons from art to our work of solving tough social problems, we could dramatically increase our impact.
+I had a hunch that if we could translate lessons from art to work of solving social problems, we could dramatically increase our impact.

 Once I had that hunch, I couldn’t shake it loose.
 I pursued this question whole-heartedly: how can we help leaders create new realities?
 How can we help them create healthy society?

 The main problem, however, was that our clients weren’t paying us to help them create the healthy society.
 They were paying us to help them solve their problems.
 It’s kind of like hiring someone to help you weed your garden and they start trying to be your landscape architect.
 It’s their garden — their realities.
 My partners asked me, Who are we to tell them what health looks like?